sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  A system designer must use a security mindset- this means to identify weak points in the system under design and address security at all levels of the system.
 Security is designed in the system, not an afterthought, the later is a bad design practice.

 kerckhoff's principle: a crypto system should be secure even if everything about the system is known, except the key.

 Security through obscurity is not security... <- security through obscurity is not really a good practice, although it has been used, for example with the use of native american languajes in WWII.

+## secure points to consider.

+The following points should be considered:

+- confidentiality: unauthorized individuals can not read the protected data.
+- integrity: the system or its data has not been modified without authorization
+- authetication: is possible to positive identify the source of messages, files, commands or users as an aproved source.
+- authorization: the system has a access control policy implemented
+- non-repudiation: a user or a system cannot deny that they send a message, file, command..

 ## Secure software updates